ChilliCream/hotchocolate-docs/docs/authorization.md

 ## Query Requests

 Our query middleware creates a request and passes the request with additional meta-data to the query-engine.
 For example we provide a property called `ClaimsIdentity` that contains the user associated with the current request.
-These meta-data or custom request properties can be used within a field-middleware like the authorize middleware to change the default execution of a field resolver.
+These meta-data or custom request properties can be used within a field-middleware like the authorize middleware to change the default execution off a field resolver.

 So, you could use an authentication-middleware in ASP.net core to add all the user meta-data that you need to your claim-identity or you could hook some code in our middleware and add additional meta-data or even modify the `ClaimsPrincipal`.